MikkoHeikkila/registration-reports/README.md

 ## 👨‍💻 Credits

-Developed by **Mikko Heikklä** for [CodeMic](https://codemic.fi/).
+Developed by **Mikko Heikklä** [Codemic](https://codemic.fi/).
 Built with security and performance in mind, following WordPress coding standards and best practices.

 ## 📄 License